genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 * `label` specifies a label for the MFA.
 This is typically an email address of the issuing Entity or Organisation.
 Default: genesis.global.
 * `confirmWaitPeriodSecs` specifies the period of time in seconds before a secret has to be confirmed.
 Default: 300 seconds.
 * `secretEncryptKey` specifies the key that is used to encrypt Secrets in the database.
 If this is null or undefined, Secrets will not be encrypted in the database.
 Default: null.
 * `usernameTableLookUpSalt` specifies the salt with which a username is hashed when stored in the database with the above Secret.
-If this is null or undefined the username will not be hashed in the database.
+If this is null or undefined, the username will not be hashed in the database.
 Default: null.

 ### loginAck
 The `loginAck` function allows you to define additional values to be sent back to the client as part of the `LOGIN_ACK` message.
 When you call the `loginAck` function, you have to supply a table or view as a parameter.
-This is the table or view upon which the following functions will be invoked.
+The following functions will be invoked on this table or view:

 #### loadRecord
 The `loadRecord` function can be invoked within the `loginAck` function to load a single record from the previously supplied table or view.